DevelAngel/swayr/README.md

 #### <a id="swayr-cycling-commands">Cycling commands</a>

-Those commands cycle through (a subset of windows) in last-recently-used order.
+Those commands cycle through (a subset of windows) in most-recently-used order.

 * `next-window (all-workspaces|current-workspace)` & `prev-window
   (all-workspaces|current-workspace)` focus the next/previous window in